ethereum/go-ethereum/docs/_getting-started/index.md

 ```

 There are actually two instructions sent in the above command.
 The inner one is the `getBalance` function from the `eth` namespace.
-This takes the accoutn address as its only argument.
-By default, this returns the accoutn balance in units of Wei.
+This takes the account address as its only argument.
+By default, this returns the account balance in units of Wei.
 There are 1<sup>18</sup> Wei to one ether.
 To present the result in units of ether, `getBalance` is wrapped in the `fromWei` function from the `web3` namespace.
-Running this command should provide the following result (for the accounbt that received faucet funds):
+Running this command should provide the following result (for the account that received faucet funds):

 ```terminal